chadwyck242/fend-myreads/README.md

 # Udacity FEND MyReads (React) Project P6

-The first if the React projects, but sixth project overall, of the Front End Developer NanoDegree from Udacity.
+The first of the React projects, but sixth project overall, of the Front End Developer NanoDegree from Udacity.
 Completed as part of the Grow with Google Scholarship program of which I am a student.

 ## Getting Started

 This project is simple to run on your local machine, as all that is needed is NodeJS and the cloned project repository.
-To use the app, there are the following features:
+To use the application, just review the following features:

 * You can sort books based on status, using the dropdown selector: Currently Reading, Want to Read and Read.
 * These books are then placed on a matching shelf according to your selection.
 You can also open a Search bar using the on-screen button and search for books.
-* Your search selections then can be added to the categories listed about, and added to the appropriate bookshelf.
+* Your search selections then can be added to the categories listed above, and added to the appropriate bookshelf.

 ### Prerequisites